MicrosoftEdge/MSEdgeExplainers/WebPrivacyAuditing/explainer.md

 1. It would allow browsers to change the user experience in some fashion in response to a site that has been certified to uphold user privacy

 ### Helping users manage their online data
 A certification program would also allow for the validation of standardized transparency and delete signals between the web browser and data collection entities.
-This would allow web browser to build views that let their users more easily manage their online data in a one stop shop, including viewing and deleting data that certified entities have on them.
+This would allow browsers to build views that let their users more easily manage their online data in a one stop shop, including viewing and deleting the data that certified entities have on them.
 Examples of features could include:
 * Dashboards where users could easily view the data that's been collected on them and understand how it's been shared or used to tailor the web content they're experiencing
 * Clear browsing data experiences whereby users could clear both client-side browser data in addition to data that's been collected on them by various first and third parties as they browse the web